-23.3 Time and Date Setting
+34.3 Time and Date Setting

-The ZyWALL has a software mechanism to set the time manually or get the current time and date from an external server when you turn on your ZyWALL.
+There is a software mechanism to set the time manually or get the current time and date from an external server when you turn on your ZyWALL.
 Menu 24.10 allows you to update the time and date settings of your ZyWALL.
 The real time is then displayed in the ZyWALL error logs and firewall logs.